datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
 NULLs occur when there is no value for a particular field, for one or more records.

-Some columns are not allowed to have missing values -  they are non NULLable.
+Some columns are not allowed to have missing values.

 However, it may be perfectly valid for other columns to contain NULLs.